 No cars, no motorbikes, no worries.

 There are no motorized vehicles allowed on the island, which means bicycle time!
 Yay.
-Renting a bicycle have become a bit expensive though, or at least compared to what it used to be.
+Renting a bicycle has become a bit expensive though, or at least compared to what it used to be.
 I think I paid 70k a day on my last visit.
 When you arrive on the island you’ll see small horse-drawn carts wanting to give you a lift to your accommodation for about 50k per person.
 Please don’t do it, as many of the horses are treated quite badly by their owners.
 Of course, this might not apply to everyone but the few I saw last time were very skinny and had open wounds.

 Peak season: August and December 20 to January 9.